How to Start a Group Chat for Your NYC Apartment Building

 I’m not sure if my building already has a group chat.

-If you’ve been around for over six months and haven’t heard of it yet, it probably doesn’t, or if it does, it’s certainly not doing a good job of spreading, and yours will be more successful!
+If you’ve been around fora bit and haven’t heard of it yet, it probably doesn’t, or if it does, it’s certainly not doing a good job of spreading, and yours will be more successful!
 If you’re not sure, ask some people in the building that seem to be well-connected.

 My building already has Buildinglink / another platform sponsored by management.